jnjosh/internet-weblog/README.md

 # internet-weblog Theme for Hugo

-`internet-weblog` is a minimalistic Hugo theme that offers a traditional blog mixed with a microblog and a photoblog.
+`internet-weblog` is a minimalistic (and a bit responsive) Hugo theme that offers a traditional blog mixed with a microblog and a photoblog.
 It also offers the ability to do simple link posts that link to a remote page.
 It was ported from a theme made for Octopress.

 The theme features a customizable bio-section and flickr-based photo stream in it's footer, unique layouts for displaying all posts sorted by year, and support for partials to customize style and javascript loaded.